Cieslik85/project-git/README.md

-# project-git
+# MondrianProject
-Simple repository to learn how git works
+Simple repository to learn how it works